Back to All Events

 About PHA

-If you work in patient advocacy, clinical research, healthcare policy, or live with chronic illness, this conversation will provide meaningful insight into how patient-centered mental health support systems are built and sustained.
+If you work in patient advocacy, clinical research, healthcare policy, or live with chronic illness, this conversation will provide meaningful insight into how patient-centered mental health support programs are built and sustained.

 Previous